Tendonitis Treatment in Washington, MO | Axes Physical Therapy

 Call Axes Physical Therapy For Tendonitis Treatment in Washington, MO

-Tendonitis can be a frustrating and debilitating injury, but with safe and effective treatments, you can restore your strength and flexibility.
+Tendonitis can be a frustrating and debilitating condition, but with safe and effective treatments, you can restore optimal movement health.
 From rest and ice therapy to physical therapy and medications, there are various options available to manage tendonitis and reduce pain.
 Axes has seen many Washington, MO patients overcome tendonitis and return to their normal activities with an entirely new outlook on physical activity.
-If you’re dealing with tendonitis, don’t let it control your life.
+If you’re experiencing tendonitis, don’t let it keep you from things you love.
 Contact Axes Physical Therapy in Washington, MO today to learn how we can help you get back to your active and pain-free lifestyle.
 Call the location nearest you or contact us online today.